 - 1. While on probation, failure to meet the following conditions will result in dismissal from the program.
 A student placed on probation must: - a.
 For all 100- to 300-level courses over the next two fulltime semesters: - i.)
 Receive no less than a "C" in all courses; - ii.)
-Achieve a semester averages of at least 2.5; - iii.)
+Achieve semester averages of at least 2.5; - iii.)
 Achieve a cumulative averages of at least 2.5; - b.
 For all 400- to 600-level courses over the next two fulltime semesters: - i.)
 Receive no less than a "B" on all courses; - ii.)
-Achieve a semester average of at least 3.0; - iii.)
-Achieve a cumulative average of at least 3.0. - A student who is dismissed from the program for the first time has the option to appeal this dismissal.
-The student must write a letter to the chair of the occupational therapy department requesting an appeal based on student circumstances that affected academic standing. - 3.
-A student who is dismissed from the program for the first time, and does not have a successful appeal, must wait one year before reapplying if he/she meets the criteria for a student in good standing (see academic regulations).
-They may also be required to meet individualized criteria outlined during the dismissal meeting (if applicable). - If a student is dismissed from the program a second time, he/she cannot appeal that dismissal, nor reapply to the program.
+Achieve semester averages of at least 3.0; - iii.)
+Achieve a cumulative average of at least 3.0. - c.
+For the S/U graded OT courses listed in A.3. of the grade and GPA requirement section, over the next two full-time semesters, receive grades of S. - 2.
+A student who is dismissed from the program has the option to appeal this dismissal.
+The student must write a letter to the chair of the occupational therapy department requesting an appeal based on student circumstances that affected academic standing.
+If the appeal is accepted, the student must satisfy all conditions stated in the decision.